 Current estimates indicate that 50% of the population experience at least one mental disorder in their lifetime and that at least 25% have suffered a mental disorder in the past year.
 Recognition, diagnosis, treatment, and referral depend overwhelmingly on general practitioners, at least one third of whose consultations have a direct and explicit psychological component.

-Yet despite this intensive familiarization with the presentation of mental pathology, and the appropriateness of the primary care setting to its management, even the most recent surveys indicate that performance is best described by the rule of diminishing halves: only half the patients with a thresh-old disorder are recognized; only half of those recognized are treated; and only half of those treated are effectively treated.
+Yet despite this intensive familiarization with the presentation of mental pathology, and the appropriateness of the primary care setting to its management, the most recent surveys indicate that performance is best described by the ‘rule of diminishing halves’ – only half the patients with a thresh-old disorder are recognized, only half of those recognized are treated, and only half of those treated are effectively treated.
 There is no single solution to this problem, only multiple solutions, which must be aimed, consistently and simultaneously, at the patient, practitioner, practice, and research levels.
-(Source: Nih.gov, Dialogues in Clinical Neuroscience 2003 Jun; 5(2): 115-128)
+(Source: NIH.gov, Dialogues in Clinical Neuroscience 2003 Jun; 5(2): 115-128)

-The Tiger system is meant to give you, the practitioner the tools to face the growing problem of mental health disorders.
-Tools based on sound research and that give you objective data in the determination of results.
+The Tiger system is meant to give you, the practitioner, the tools to face the growing problem of mental health disorders.
+Tools based on sound research that provide objective data in the determination of results.

 HELP FOR ADDICTION

-By 2015 the treatment of addiction grew to $34 billion annually in over 14,000 treatment centers across the U.S. The National Survey of Drug Use and Health, an estimated 20 million Americans aged 12 or older used an illegal drug in the past 30 days.
+By 2015, the treatment of addiction grew to $34 billion annually in over 14,000 treatment centers across the U.S. In the National Survey of Drug Use and Health, an estimated 20 million Americans aged 12 or older used an illegal drug in the past 30 days.
 Non-medical use or abuse of painkillers, sedatives and stimulants is growing with an estimated 48 million people aged 12 or older using such prescription medicines improperly.

-A landmark study of addiction in the U.S. published by the National Center on Addiction and Substance Abuse at Columbia, University, the authors found that “addiction is this nation’s largest preventable and mostly health problem.”
+In a landmark study of addiction in the U.S. published by the National Center on Addiction and Substance Abuse at Columbia University, the authors found that “addiction is this nation’s largest preventable and mostly treatable health problem.”
 At Tiger Neuroscience, we desire to come alongside physicians in primary practice and rehabilitation centers to improve patient outcomes.

 A landmark UCLA study of the use of neurofeedback in the treatment of addiction revealed the following results: